 - Bring to a boil in a large stock pot.

 - Strain skin and seeds through a food mill.

-July 2016 Update – this may be the easiest way to get tomato sauce ever:
+UPDATE - this may be the easiest way to get tomato sauce ever:

 I used the electric FreshTech Harvest Pro Sauce Maker with both the fresh tomatoes shown in the video as well as 12 bags of frozen tomatoes later and it worked fabulous with them both.
 I had sauce in no time without needing to bother with heating in any form.
 I truly do love this machine - it really makes this easy!

-For convenience, can the pizza sauce in half-pint or 12-oz jars which is a good size for medium-to-large sized pizzas.
+I've found that half-pint 8-ounce or 12-ounce jars are good sizes for medium-to-large pizzas.
 The 12-oz. jars are actually the perfect size (whole pints are too much, which causes the dough to not cook fully in the center) but they're harder to find, so use what you have.

 Oh, and this sauce is also good in any Italian recipe, so it finds its way into things other than pizza - a lot.

 More Easy Canned Tomato Recipes